NicolasBighetti/twitchplaysreborn/README.md

 We offers:

 * binding Keywords to your pawn's method from your c++ code
-* implementation of the different chat parsing strategies (democratie, anarchy and basic)
+* implementation of the different chat parsing strategies (democracy, anarchy and basic)
 * use of custom TwitchEvent like Spamming and CloudWord to interact with your viewers
 * dynamic management of camps, your viewers can join the different side based of the number of Pawn you dropped in your game